Mogith-P-N/MongoDB-student-DB/README.md

 6)      Create a new collection which consists of students who scored below the fail mark in all the categories.
 7)      Create a new collection which consists of students who scored above pass mark in all the categories.

-# MongoDB-student-DB - TASK 2
+# MongoDB - TASK 2

 file name =   Telephone_CRUD_operation.py